- The Boston Red Sox and New York Yankees are both projected to win 95.5 games in 2019

 - The Houston Astros lead all clubs with a projected win total of 96.5

 There’s no better way to get through a cold winter than to survey 2019 MLB win totals the moment they’re available.
-BetOnline has released totals for next year and five teams have a total set higher than 90 wins.
+Totals for next year have been released and five teams have a total set higher than 90 wins.

 Win Totals for 2019 World Series Contenders